 - Using a hand mixer on high speed, beat the heavy whipping cream with sugar until you get stiff peaks.
 Wrap with plastic wrap and place in the refrigerator.

-- In a medium bowl, stir together flour, sugar, baking soda, baking powder, salt, melted butter and buttermilk until a soft dough forms.
-Drop by the spoonful onto a parchment lined baking sheet.
+- In a medium bowl, stir together flour, sugar, baking soda, baking powder, and salt.
+Use a pastry blender or two forks to cut in cold butter until you have pea-size pieces.
+Incorporate buttermilk until a soft dough forms.

 Recipe Notes